How to get there

 The public footpaths are generally typical woodland paths and the terrain is level in many parts, making for easy walking.
 The generally little used roads leading through the woods can also be walked.

-There's a large playing field adjacent to the car park, ideal for picnics, kite-flying, frisbee etc. There are also mid week and weekend guided walks as well as an events programme designed for people of all ages including activities for younger visitors.
+There's a large open grass area adjacent to the car park, ideal for picnics, kite-flying, frisbee etc. There are also mid week and weekend guided walks as well as an events programme designed for people of all ages including activities for younger visitors.

 What to consider